sudomateo/website/content/gear/index.md

 [Link](https://www.shure.com/en-US/products/microphones/sm7b)

 I had a Blue Yeti previously and I didn't care for its mini USB connection and audio quality so I upgraded to the Shure SM7B.
-Honestly I didn't do much research here I just went with the microphone that was most popular with content creators on Twitch and YouTube.
+Honestly, I didn't do much research here I just went with the microphone that was most popular with content creators on Twitch and YouTube.
 Perhaps I should have done more research here since I ended up buying a Cloudlifter CL-1 and Focusrite Scarlett 2i2 (3rd